Help homeowners help you with lawn care

 Bermudagrass (common or hybrid)

-- Water regularly – In general, turf requires one inch of water per week during the active growing season, and should be adjusted based on weather conditions.
-It’s best to apply the water in smaller amounts during the week instead of all at once, and to water in the morning or early afternoon during the heat of the day (watering at night produces a wet lawn creating ideal conditions for disease).
+- Water regularly – In general, turf requires 1 in. of water per week during the active growing season, and should be adjusted based on weather conditions.
+It’s best to apply the water in smaller amounts during the week instead of all at once, and to water in the morning or early afternoon during the heat of the day.2 Watering at night produces a wet lawn, creating ideal conditions for disease.
 Irrigation during heat and moisture stress periods can encourage turf recovery, reduce weed encroachment and help alleviate certain disease and insect damage.

-- Don’t over-fertilize – While fertilization has a direct influence on the ability of turf to tolerate pest pressure, too much can be detrimental.
-Work with us to ensure your lawn is properly fertilized.
-Please do not add additional fertilizer to your lawn, as it can cause unwanted damage such as yellowing or browning of the lawn or even kill healthy grass.
+- Don’t over-fertilize – While fertilization has a direct influence on the ability of turf to tolerate disease pressure, too much can be detrimental.
+Ensure your lawn is properly fertilized, but avoid adding too much fertilizer, which can cause unwanted damage such as yellowing or browning, or even kill healthy grass.

-- Aerate – Soils that are subject to heavy traffic are prone to compaction.
-Aeration can help loosen compacted soil, which helps water, air and fertilizers reach the turf roots.
+- Aerate – Soils that are subject to heavy traffic are prone to compaction.3 Aeration can help loosen compacted soil, which helps water, air and fertilizers reach the turf roots.
 It can also help with overseeding.
-Typically, you should aerate once or twice a season by removing small cylindrical-shaped cores of soil and thatch from you lawns.
+Typically, you should aerate once or twice a season by removing small cylindrical cores of soil and thatch from your lawn.
 Tools like a mechanical core aerator can help with this process and can aerate a yard quickly to maximize the area covered.
-The best times for aerification of cool-season turfgrass are spring and fall when the soil is moist.
-Warm-season turfgrass should be aerated in the summer.
+The best times for aerating cool-season turf are spring and fall when the soil is moist.4 Warm-season turf should be aerated in the summer.

 - Manage shaded areas – Growing turf in shaded areas can be challenging.
 Turfgrass needs a significant amount of sunlight to thrive, and when adequate amounts aren’t received, lawns can thin out.
-Cultural practices, like pruning tree foliage to help increase the amount of filtered light, can help improve the look and feel of your lawn.
+Cultural practices, like pruning tree foliage to help increase the amount of filtered light, can help improve the look and feel of your lawn.5